copperbasin/dota2_autochess_but_bring_your_own_figures/README.md

 # It's dota2 autochess but bring your own figures
+**NOTE** The contracts are developing in the separate repository.
+More info can be found here: https://github.com/KStasi/Ton-Dich5
 ## What is it? ##

 This is our freaky custom variation of dota2 autochess.
 We tried to make it works somehow on TON smart-contracts.